jesswang-dev/Simple-Aggregator/README.md

    ```

 ### 2. HTTP service with the database
-   Reflecting on the MVP, it would be nicer to solve following questions:
+   Reflecting on the MVP, it would be nicer to solve following points:
-   1. Do the heavy lifting data manipulation while reading the file is NOT a good practice - everytime I request with different parameters, the whole file needs to be read again!
+   1. Implementing the heavy-lifting data manipulation while reading the file is NOT a good practice - everytime requesting with different parameters, the whole .csv file is read again!
-   2. Setting up a database and make a server call and request the base will make the logic in `createHourlyCounts` much ligher.All the if statements to select the data based on user and timestamps will be completed with ONE single query!
+   2. Setting up a database and make a server call and request the base will make the logic in `createHourlyCounts` much ligher.
+All the if statements to select the data based on userId and timestamps will be completed with ONE single query!
-   3. The nature of .csv file listed by rows resembles of the table structure of SQL and I decided to use SQL database in the project.
+   3. The nature of .csv file listed by rows resembles of the table structure of SQL.
+Choose a SQL database service to host the data.

-#### Instruction
+#### Instruction to run the service
 #### 1. Start the server at port 3000
 To start the server run the command below and the server will spin up at localhost:3000.
 ```bash